 These reports are good for entertainment purposes.
 They can even provide a lightbulb moment, inspiring you to take a second look at your ads.

 But do not let these reports guide your advertising habits.
 Focus on your results only.

 The truth is that the Facebook advertising landscape is constantly evolving.
 Costs will go up and down based on competition.
-And what you see may not be what I see depending on industry, audience, copy, imagery and a long list of factors.
+And what you see may not be what I see depending on industry, This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More, copy, imagery and a long list of factors.

 Using the RIGHT Data

 Something else to consider is that advertisers are often distracted by the wrong data.
 Don’t be one of those advertisers.